 In addition to the archetypes we have described, there may be other types that may only be specific in one Magic: The Gathering format and may be non-existent in others.

-Or there are Archetypes that serve only for the Limited format in order to give context to how the color pairs should be best used in a specific set (such as an "Aggro Flying" archetype of Blue White or the "Aggro Sacrifice” of Red Black).
+Or some Archetypes serve only for the Limited format to give context to how the colour pairs should be best used in a specific set (such as an "Aggro Flying" archetype of Blue White or the "Aggro Sacrifice” of Red-Black).